Parents: Assign Yourself Homework and Make a Family ICE Binder

 Second, make a plan for yourself to tackle one section of information at a time.
 Some of these sections can be completed in an hour, some will take much longer because it means going through all of your family's paperwork to find legal contracts, medical records, insurance policies, bank information, etc.

 You will not find everything you need, and that’s fine.
 Use a blank piece of paper and write a giant "MISSING INFO" across the top and fill in what document should go in that spot once you find it.
-This will help you move on to the next document without waiting too much time on what is missing.
+This will help you move on to the next document without wasting too much time on what is missing.

 Now is definitely a good time to tackle this time-consuming project because you are stuck in the house anyway.
 Future You will thank you for it.